register for email updates

 Lobbyist gifts

-When the Legislature is out of session, members may collect $173 per diem, plus mileage, for committee meetings or other official business.
-(Per diem was $127 prior to 2007.)
+When out of session, lawmakers may collect $173 per diem plus mileage for committee meetings or other official business.
 Lawmakers living within 50 miles of the Capitol are taxed on these payments, which were originally intended to cover out-of-town members’ food and lodging.
-Here’s the annual breakdown, based on the year in which the expenses were paid:

 - 2009: $4,473 (18 days)